KDE/ghostwriter/README.md

 Linux
 -----

-Fedora and openSUSE users just need to visit https://software.opensuse.org/package/ghostwriter – The Fedora releases are Community Packages.

 If you are running Ubuntu or one of its derivatives (Linux Mint, Xubuntu, etc.), simply add the [wereturtle Launchpad PPA](http://launchpad.net/~wereturtle/+archive/ubuntu/ppa) to your system.
 Open a terminal, and enter the following:

     $ sudo add-apt-repository ppa:wereturtle/ppa